Turtle Swollen Eyes? Try These Home Remedies!

 • Always aim to give your turtle a diet that has a complete nutrition profile.
 I have seen many turtle owners only giving their turtles commercial pellets, which is wrong in many many levels.

-• Pellets are good, and they can form the majority of your turtle’s diet, however, they shouldn’t form 100% of the diet.
+• Pellets are good, and they can form the majority of your turtle’s diet.
+However, they shouldn’t form 100% of the diet.

-• Along with pellets, you’ll also need to feed your turtles green leafy vegetables, calcium supplement, and fruits occasionally.
+• Along with pellets, you’ll also need to feed your turtles green leafy vegetables, calcium supplements, and fruits occasionally.
 Try to aim for a diverse diet that provides your turtle with a full nutrition profile.

-• Keep in mind that, younger turtles need more protein than older ones as they have much growing to do.
+• Keep in mind that younger turtles need more protein than older ones, as they have much growing to do.
 Turtles prefer more and more vegetables as they grow older.
 So, make necessary adjustments to the turtle’s diet according to its age.

 • To get a full list of safe foods for pet turtle species, click here.